grimmlabs/BarPepScripts/README.md

 $$

 - **03.Pabs.csv**
 Proportional count values normalized to the input library, or P*<sub>αβ</sub> values.
-They are calculated by normalizing P<sub>αβ</sub> to the proportion of each variant α in the initial library L<sub>α</sub>, thus correcting for the uneven composition in library:
+They are calculated by normalizing P<sub>αβ</sub> to the proportion of each variant α in the initial library L<sub>α</sub>, thus correcting for the uneven composition in the input library:

 $$
 \displaystyle